WooCommerce: Add a New Country For Billing/Shipping

 WooCommerce: Purchasing Power Parity (PPP) Discounts

-This is a pity because content should be accessible to ALL WooCommerce developers around the world, no matter their income level.
-I receive dozens of emails per month from amazing people who can’t really afford a USD 397 course because they make that amount of money in 4 months if they’re lucky.
+Content should be accessible to ALL users around the world, no matter their income level.
+I receive dozens of emails per month from amazing people who can’t really afford a USD 397 membership because they make that amount of money in 4 months.

 Continue reading WooCommerce: Purchasing Power Parity (PPP) Discounts